 Brian: It's like a really long magazine.

 Brian: It's like the internet made out of a tree.

-Teen Titans Go! has Cyborg tell the other Titans they couldn't program a VCR...and being the Teen Titans, none of them have any idea what a VCR is.
+Teen Titans Go! has Cyborg tell the other Titans they couldn't program a VCR...and being the Teen Titans, none of the others have any idea what a VCR is.

-Considering British lawyers can, when pressed, turn to court decisions from the age of Richard I to boster their case, the judge's actions were very much justified.
+Considering British lawyers can, when pressed, turn to court decisions from the age of Richard I to bolster their case, the judge's actions were very much justified.